A great joy for many parents is seeing your child learning to walk for the first time.

 Celebrate their achievements and avoid comparing them to others.

 No matter what, cheer them on!
 Babies love positive reinforcement.
 Clap, smile, and cheer.
-When your excited you boost their confidence.
+When you're excited you boost their confidence.

 Document these precious moments.
 Take pictures and videos of your baby walking from the day they start crawling until they have succeeded.
 It’s moments like these that are precious and you will look back on them with love.